alan-turing-institute/environmental-ds-book/book/publishing/guidelines/guidelines-reviewers.md

 ```{include} ../../templates/reviewers/reviewers-review-checklist.md
 ```

-The checklist will be available within the first comment of the notebook REVIEW issue created by EiC.
+The checklist will be available per reviewer within the first comment of the notebook REVIEW issue created by EiC.

-Additional comments are welcome in the same issue or directly to the notebook repo.
+Additional comments are welcome on the same issue or directly to the notebook repo.

 If reviewers do the latter, they will find a PR in the notebook repository where authors and reviewers carry out the discussion through ReviewNB, a third-party plugin in GitHub for displaying and commenting Jupyter Notebooks (see further details [here](../about/notebooks-technologies.md)).
 Reviewers can open issues in the notebook repo too and link the URL of the notebook REVIEW issue thread.
 This facilitates centralizing comments.

-Authors should respond within 3 weeks with their changes to the notebook in response to reviewers comments.
+Authors should respond within 2 weeks with their changes to the notebook in response to reviewers comments.